sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-3.md

 ```

 The child element shrinks down to maintain a height of 75% of the parent.
-Thus, we observe that percentages can prove useful when we want elements to adapt to the height of their parents.
+Thus, we observe that percentages can prove useful when we want elements to adapt to the height of their parents, parents that might exhibit variable heights on the webpage.

 ## Compatibility